Højbro Plads 17: 1840 census

 The property was home to 20 residents in five households at the 1840 census.
 Johan Gotfred Bahl, a new clockmaker, resided on the ground floor with his wife Magrethe Bahl (née Andersen), their five-year-old son Johan Nicolay Bahl and one maid.
 Annette Tomine Christiane Fehmann, a widow, resided on the first floor with his daughter Dorthea Catrine Magrethe Faber and one maid.
 Elisa Catarine Hals, another widow, resided on the second floor with 27-year-old widow Laura Holst and one maid.
 Vilhelm Anders Syndergaard, a merchant (hørkræmmer), resided on the third floor with his wife Ingeborg Syndergaard fød Ellingsen, their four-year-old son and one maid.
 Johan Gotfred Andersen, a haulier, resided in the basement with his wife Ane Dorthea Andersen født Petersenm their one-year-old daughter, a coachman (employee) and one maid.

 1845 census

 The property was home to 23 residents in five households at the 1845 census.
 Johann Gottfridt Baht was still occupying the ground floor of the building.
 He lived there with his wife, their youngest son (aged 10), a clockmaker and a maid.
 The basement was also still occupied by Johan Gotfred Andersen.
 He lived there with coachman Niels Peter Andersen and his wife Ane Dorthea Petersen, their two children (aged one and three) and one maid.
 Annette Christiane Fehner and Danthe Faber, two unmarried sisters (aged 57 and 68), resided together on the first floor with one miad.
-Frederik Boneventura Krüger, a cassier with title of justitsråd, resided on the second floor with his housekeeper Jacobine Louise Bojesen, widow of postmaster-general Rasmus Bruun Bojesen (1774-1840), resided on the third floor with her son Sophus Imanuel Anton Bojesen and one maid.
+Frederik Boneventura Krüger, a treasurerwith title of justitsråd, resided on the second floor with his housekeeper Jacobine Louise Bojesen, widow of postmaster-general Rasmus Bruun Bojesen (1774-1840), resided on the third floor with her son Sophus Imanuel Anton Bojesen and one maid.